July 17, 2023 20:00

 A Concert Performance of the Opera “Notre-Dame de Paris”

 The ninth Jūrmala Festival, the grandest musical event of the summer, will take place with ten magnificent concerts from 15 to 23 July at Dzintari Concert Hall, bringing together outstanding Latvian and foreign musicians.

-On 17 and 18 July, the audience will have a unique opportunity to hear the iconic opera “The Cathedral of Our Lady of Paris” by Zigmārs Liepiņš.
+On 17 and 18 July, the audience will have a unique opportunity to hear the iconic opera “Notre-Dame de Paris” by Zigmārs Liepiņš.
 The opera by Zigmārs Liepiņš once became a symbol of Latvian opera music, and its staging at the Latvian National Opera was a huge success and was performed 96 times.
 The CD version of the opera became the most sought-after recording of Latvian opera music.
 Zigmārs Liepiņš’ heartbreaking music, Esmeralda and Quasimodo’s tragic love story tell us about the unbreakable power of the spirit and the ability to love beyond boundaries.

-Ilze Grēvele-Skaraine (Esmeralda),
+Ilze Grēvele-Skaraine (Esmeralda)

-Edgars Ošleja (Frollo),
+Edgars Ošleja (Claude Frollo)

-Jūrmala Festival Orchestra,
+Jūrmala Festival Orchestra

-Jūrmala Festival Choir,
+Jūrmala Festival Choir

 Conductor Mārtiņš Ozoliņš